spacewalkproject/spacewalk-wiki/DeveloperDocs_SearchServer.md

  * Follow [How to scratch build](https://github.com/spacewalkproject/spacewalk/wiki/HowToScratchBuild)
 ### Run
- * You can run search-server as a service by calling "service rhn-search start", alternatively run "rhn-search console" to see search-server in foreground
+ * You can run search-server as a service by calling `service rhn-search start`, alternatively run `rhn-search console` to see the search-server running in the foreground
  * You can interact with the SearchServer through spacewalk/search-server/spacewalk-search/scripts/search.py
-  * ./search.py --help
+  * `./search.py --help`
-  * ./search.py --username admin --password spacewalk --package firefox
+  * `./search.py --username admin --password spacewalk --package firefox`
-   * When is "--serverAddr" helpful
+   * When is `--serverAddr` helpful
     * During development you may want to run a spacewalk instance and db on a remote machine while running search-server on your local box.
-    * --serverAddr allows you to specify the spacewalk instance you want to log into for retrieving the session-id
+    * `--serverAddr` allows you to specify the spacewalk instance you want to log into for retrieving the session-id
      * NOTE:  The search-server must be running locally (to search.py), unless you open up the rpc binding to occur on the network interface and not 127.0.0.1
 ## Configuration